ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 : A party that uploads a report.

 Collector:
-: The endpoint that selects the aggregation parameter and receives the aggregate result.
+: The party that selects the aggregation parameter and receives the aggregate result.

 Helper:
 : The Aggregator that executes the aggregation and collection sub-protocols as